NDM-Hoang/Streamlit-Convert-PDF-to-Excel-Using-Gemini-API/README.md

 # Convert PDF file or image to excel using Gemini API
 📌 **Overview**

 This application allows automatic conversion of PDF documents/images to Excel files using Google's Gemini API.
-Users can interact through a simple graphical interface. **This software is programmed by AI**.
+Users can interact through a simple graphical interface.

 Live demo: https://excelconverter.streamlit.app/